mesonbuild/meson/docs/markdown/Reference-manual.md

   the `prefix` keyword.
 In order to look for headers in a specific directory you can use `args : '-I/extra/include/dir`, but this should only be used in exceptional cases for includes that can't be detected via pkg-config and passed via `dependencies`.
+Since *0.50.0* the `required` keyword argument can be used to abort if the header cannot be found.

 - `has_header` returns true if the specified header *exists*, and is faster than `check_header()` since it only does a pre-processor check.